 - Senior Project Managers: Senior Project Manager salaries don’t really have a benchmark because these individuals are not only responsible for overseeing and organizing the efforts of several programs (and thus Level III program managers), they also possess vast repositories of company specific knowledge and thus can streamline brand portfolios and determine how various programs fit within the organizational framework of vision, mission and strategic goals.Senior Managers are valued more for their understanding of the rhythm of the business than the generic skills that PMs are supposed to possess.
 Depending on the size of the company and the complexity of the product lines, the pay packet of a senior manager can be anywhere between $130,000 and $200,000 per annum.

-At this point of time most Senior PMs are Baby Boomers on the verge of retirement and thus transfer of know-how is a major concern in organizations.
+At this point in time, most Senior PMs are Baby Boomers on the verge of retirement and thus transfer of know-how is a major concern in organizations.

 Leaving the discussion here is generalizing the concept of project manager salary.
-This is just the tip of the ice-berg.
-Compensation of PMs also depends on a number of other associated factors like competence and personality traits of the individuals.
+This is just the tip of the iceberg.
+Compensation of PMs also depends on a number of other associated factors like the competence and personality traits of the individuals.

 Capabilities That Impact Project Manager Salary

 PwC has found that 97% of businesses agree unequivocally that project management is critical to the success of the company.
 The trend of hiring professionals who are trained in the art and science of management has caught on and even small and medium enterprises who generally promoted employees to managerial roles on the basis of seniority are starting to look around for potential candidates who have prior experience as a PM.

 It is no wonder that competence and behavioral tendencies play an important role in the decision-making process around hiring a project manager.

 4 Tips That Help Increase Project Managers Salary